 - The Bribery Act

-- Health and Safety – general duties and responsibilities
+- Health and Safety – general duties and responsibilities, accident and incident investigation, assessing and managing risk

 - Employment law update for managers and business owners – including employment cases